ECW Hardcore Revolution: Reception

 The Game Boy Color version was heavily criticized by critics and fans alike.
 Players complained about sluggish controls, poor sound effects and graphics and glitches.
 It was rated as one of the two worst GBC games of all time by MobyGames.

+After the first week of the game's US release, ECW Hardcore Revolution peaked at No. 2 on NPD Group's weekly PlayStation sales chart.
+It also peaked at No. 6 on NPD Group's weekly Nintendo 64 sales chart.
+Overall, the game's versions collectively sold over 600,000 units within a month of its release.
+Acclaim also noted that ECW Hardcore Revolution was one of the top rental titles in the few weeks after its release.